Skip to main content

 • Large bags and backpacks are not permitted inside the venue.
 Small clutches, purses, and fanny packs, as well as diaper bags and bags required for medical items, are allowed.

-• Accessible water fountains are located throughout the venue.
+• You’ll find accessible water fountains throughout the venue.

-To visit the Sphere, take the Las Vegas Monorail—which runs from the Sahara to the MGM Grand—to the Harrah’s/LINQ station; from there, it’s a short walk to the arena.
+To visit, take the Las Vegas Monorail—which runs from the Sahara to the MGM Grand—to the Harrah’s/LINQ station; from there, it’s a short walk to the arena.
 On-site parking is available in case you drive, and cabs and rideshare services are readily available throughout Vegas.

 The Sphere Experience film, Postcard From Earth, runs Sundays–Tuesdays and Thursdays, with several showtimes throughout the day.
-Visit the Sphere website to check the events calendar and find out more about upcoming concerts and shows.
+Visit the website to check the events calendar and learn more about upcoming concerts and when doors open for individual performances.
 Expect shows at the Sphere—especially ones with big-name artists—to sell out quickly.

 In addition to the entertainment taking place inside the Sphere, Vegas visitors can catch a show of sorts just by viewing the venue’s Exosphere.
 Generative artificial intelligence artist Refik Anadol was the first artist to “paint” on the massive LED paneling.
 Called Machine Hallucinations: Sphere, the digital experience was designed to take advantage of the structure’s unique architecture and used images from the Hubble Space Telescope and the International Space Station, as well as photos of flora and fauna, to create trippy visuals.